Importing Your Own Parts

 Importing your own parts is a great way to personalize your library!
 If you'd like to import your own list of items, pay close attention to the instructions below!

 First, you’ll want to download our part library (via Excel) to get an idea of the format you will need.
-To do this, head into your account and click ToolsExport Parts.
+To do this, head into your account and click sExport Parts.
 This will download a spreadsheet to your computer.

 Alternatively, you can download a handy part import template sheet here.